redhat-cop/uncontained.io/docs/new_guides.md

 # Proposing a new guide

-Thanks for your interest in suggesting a new Open Source Guide!
+Thanks for your interest in suggesting a new uncontained.io guide!
 Your suggestions help us decide what to work on next.

 ## If you'd like to propose a new guide:

 1. **[Open an issue](https://github.com/redhat-cop/uncontained.io/issues)** with your suggestion.
 Please explain:
-  * Why the topic is broadly useful to open source contributors
+  * Why the topic is broadly useful to uncontained.io contributors
   * Why it doesn't fit into an existing guide
   * 3-5 bullets of expected sub-topics
 2. We (likely @jaredburck, @etsauer, or @sabre1041) will label the issue ```new-guide``` and share feedback.